 - 1.8 8.
 Columbus Art Museum

 Things to do with the Family in Columbus

 1. The Topiary Park

-My kids and I discovered this gem quite a few years ago.
+We discovered this gem quite a few years ago and it’s become a fun stop to visit annually.
 Step inside this green masterpiece to become part of A Sunday Afternoon on the Isle of La Grande Jatte, a painting by George Seurat.
-This free location is a great space in downtown Columbus to relax for a few minutes and people watch.
+This free location is a great green space in downtown Columbus to relax for a few minutes and people watch.

 2. The Field of Corn

 Not technically located inside the city limits, you’ll find this public art display in Dublin, a nearby suburb.
 A great location to stop and shoot a few photos, or a fun stop on a road trip to stretch your legs, you won’t want to miss this cornfield in the middle of an urban sprawl.
-The Field of Corn is part of Dublin’s Art in Public Spaces which consists of over 70 sculptural pieces.
-Grab your map, pack a lunch and head out for an art-filled afternoon.
+Find more things to do in Dublin here——> Explore Historic Dublin: From Fairy Doors to Irish Lore and More

 3. The Book Loft of the German Village